magnusodman/CarND-Behavioral-Cloning-P3/writeup-report.md

 3. Capturing data using mouse.
 4. Capture several laps with center lane driving and recovery.
 5. Capturing a single center lane lap using a mouse.
+6. Adding more data to stabilize.

-In the end I used a single center line lap with data augmenting.
+In the end I used two center line laps with data augmenting.
 The augmenting techniques I used ere Left/Right images with correction and image flipping.

 ![alt text][image2]